bio4j/bio4j-titan/docs/Bio4jAWSReleases.md

 ### Source files for the import

-The xml/txt files from the different data sources used for this specific import were downloaded on the date: **12/03/2014** and can be retrieved from the following bucket folder:
+The **XML/TXT** files from the different data sources used for this specific import were downloaded on the date **12/03/2014** and can be retrieved from the following bucket folder _(also stored in a Requester Pays Bucket)_:

 > s3://eu-west-1.raw.bio4j.com/